Fuseit/android-style-guide/README.md

 **Avoid Maven dynamic dependency resolution**
 Avoid the use of dynamically versioned, such as `2.1.+` as this may result in different and unstable builds or subtle, untracked differences in behavior between builds.
 The use of static versions such as `2.1.1` helps create a more stable, predictable and repeatable development environment.

-### IDEs and text editors

-**Use whatever editor, but it must play nicely with the project structure.** Editors are a personal choice, and it's your responsibility to get your editor functioning according to the project structure and build system.

-The most recommended IDE at the moment is [Android Studio](https://developer.android.com/sdk/installing/studio.html), because it is developed by Google, is closest to Gradle, uses the new project structure by default, is finally in stable stage, and is tailored for Android development.

-You can use [Eclipse ADT](https://developer.android.com/sdk/installing/index.html?pkg=adt) if you wish, but you need to configure it, since it expects the old project structure and Ant for building.
-You can even use a plain text editor like Vim, Sublime Text, or Emacs.
-In that case, you will need to use Gradle and `adb` on the command line.
-If Eclipse's integration with Gradle is not working for you, your options are using the command line just to build, or migrating to Android Studio.
-This is the best option due to ADT plugin was deprecated recently.

-Whatever you use, just make sure Gradle and the new project structure remain as the official way of building the application, and avoid adding your editor-specific configuration files to the version control system.
-For instance, avoid adding an Ant `build.xml` file.
-Especially don't forget to keep `build.gradle` up-to-date and functioning if you are changing build configurations in Ant.
-Also, be kind to other developers, don't force them to change their tool of preference.

 ### Libraries

 **[Jackson](http://wiki.fasterxml.com/JacksonHome)** is a Java library for converting Objects into JSON and vice-versa.
 [Gson](https://code.google.com/p/google-gson/) is a popular choice for solving this problem, however we find Jackson to be more performant since it supports alternative ways of processing JSON: streaming, in-memory tree model, and traditional JSON-POJO data binding.
 Keep in mind, though, that Jackson is a larger library than GSON, so depending on your case, you might prefer GSON to avoid 65k methods limitation.
 Other alternatives: [Json-smart](https://code.google.com/p/json-smart/) and [Boon JSON](https://github.com/RichardHightower/boon/wiki/Boon-JSON-in-five-minutes)

-**Networking, caching, and images.** There are a couple of battle-proven solutions for performing requests to backend servers, which you should use perform considering implementing your own client.
-Use [Volley](https://android.googlesource.com/platform/frameworks/volley) or [Retrofit](http://square.github.io/retrofit/).
+**Networking, caching, and images.**
+[Retrofit](http://square.github.io/retrofit/).
 Volley also provides helpers to load and cache images.
 If you choose Retrofit, consider [Picasso](http://square.github.io/picasso/) for loading and caching images, and [OkHttp](http://square.github.io/okhttp/) for efficient HTTP requests.
 All three Retrofit, Picasso and OkHttp are created by the same company, so they complement each other nicely.
 [OkHttp can also be used in connection with Volley](http://stackoverflow.com/questions/24375043/how-to-implement-android-volley-with-okhttp-2-0/24951835#24951835).

 **RxJava** is a library for Reactive Programming, in other words, handling asynchronous events.
 It is a powerful and promising paradigm, which can also be confusing since it's so different.
 We recommend to take some caution before using this library to architect the entire application.
 There are some projects done by us using RxJava, if you need help talk to one of these people: Timo Tuominen, Olli Salonen, Andre Medeiros, Mark Voit, Antti Lammi, Vera Izrailit, Juha Ristolainen.
 We have written some blog posts on it: [[1]](http://blog.futurice.com/tech-pick-of-the-week-rx-for-net-and-rxjava-for-android), [[2]](http://blog.futurice.com/top-7-tips-for-rxjava-on-android), [[3]](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754), [[4]](http://blog.futurice.com/android-development-has-its-own-swift).